Lafayette Avenue station (IND Fulton Street Line): Station layout

+Entrance at the southeast corner of Fulton St and S Portland Ave.

 This station has four tracks and two side platforms.
 Both platforms have stairs that lead up to a long mezzanine and fare control.
 There is no free crossover or crossunder between the two platforms, due to the shape of the mezzanine's fare control area.

 Both platform walls have a light green trim line with a dark green border and mosaic name tablets reading "LAFAYETTE AVE." in white sans-serif lettering on a dark green background with light green border.
 Small tile captions reading "LAFAYETTE" in white lettering on a black background run below the trim line.
 Emerald green I-beam columns run along the station mezzanine, but none are present at platform level.

 East of this station is a storage/lay up track between the two express tracks.
 The west end connects to the northbound express track, and the east end connects to the southbound express track, so trains must reverse in order to enter the layup track.
 At both ends, the storage/lay up track also ends at bumper blocks.
 There are also switches in both directions from the respective local to the respective express tracks; however, express trains cannot switch to the local tracks at these switches.

 The station is located very close to the Fulton Street station on the IND Crosstown Line.
 Passengers on northbound local trains can see the platforms of the station on the right just after leaving Lafayette Avenue, as well as the Crosstown Line's northbound track through openings in the curtain walls.
 There is an employee-only connection between the two stations via the subway tunnels.